eea/eea.docker.bise.catalogue/README.md

 The Docker service should expose a frontend nginx container on the port 80.

+### Migrating between servers

+**Step0**: Locate where the instrumentation checkout sits on the disk.
+This should be a git clone of this project.
+Try /root or /var/local/deploy
+**Step1**: In this location, use the data/make_backups.py script to make a backup of the proper Docker volumes.
+**Step2**: Copy this location to the new server.
+It will have all necesarry configuration files already setup.
+Optional: use eeacms/rsync Docker image to perform the copy operation between servers.
+**Step3**: Use 'sh install.sh' script to install the containers on this new server.

+If anything goes wrong, use 'sh uninstall.sh' script to remove all containers and start all over again.

 ### Code changes / re-deployment

 Any changes to the eea/bise.catalogue repository will trigger a new build in Docker Hub: https://registry.hub.docker.com/u/eeacms/bise.catalogue/